blakeifitz/pick-it-up-client/README.md

 - You can click on a map to save the coordinates of that location.
 - You can save items that cannot be accessed by other users.

 A lot of my hobbies include going to different places to find a variety of items.
-I like to metal detect, arrowhead hunt, mushroom hunt, and fossil hunting.
+I like to metal detect, arrowhead hunt, mushroom hunt, and fossil hunt.
 Over the years I have collected lots of items.
 Over time I forget exactly where I found things or what stratigraphic age they are.
 With this app a user can save details about items, the location they were found, and the category of item they are.
 A user can choose to add to previous locations or add a new one using a React Leaflet Map.
 A user can save a photo, notes, and a location for each item.
 There is a list of all a user's items.
 Those items can be clicked on to see a detailed view with item and location info.
 A user can view stratigraphic data for the coordinates of their locations.
 I used Macrostrat API ( https://macrostrat.org/ ) to accomplish this.

 ### This app was created with: